To talk to strangers or not to talk to strangers, that is the question?

 For the most part, unless my gut is telling me to slowly back away, my answer is a resounding yes!
 The results of these interactions can impact you for a moment, for a lifetime or somewhere in between, but almost always there is a positive result that ensues.

-Norm the pediatrician explained about the measles epidemic and his passion for preventing childhood accidents – did you know that accidents are the # 1 cause of childhood deaths?
+Norm the paediatrician explained about the measles epidemic and his passion for preventing childhood accidents – did you know that accidents are the # 1 cause of childhood deaths?

-Dave the retired park ranger invited me out on a group hike in the the hills of West Virginia to explore flora, birds, trees and wildflowers.
-I learned alot and sure beat sitting in my hotel room all alone.
+Dave the retired park ranger invited me out on a group hike in the hills of West Virginia to explore flora, birds, trees and wildflowers.
+I learned a lot and sure beat sitting in my hotel room all alone.

 Kristen the new owner of a cryotherapy clinic, because I looked in the window and she waved to me, we ended up doing a FB live video interview while I tried it out, brrrr!
 I loved that she had a wall of adventure in her business where clients put up adventurous things that they did.
 You can see the video here.

 Tracy the pediatric dentist who was on her way to a family camping trip to Utah, she said it’s amazing there, now I want to check it out!
 She is also on the board of a foundation and is now interested in hiring me.

 Ramona a 79-year-old spit-fire and former politician who still works full time because they won’t let her quit – she’s that good.
 She looks amazing, acts like a young woman and has a smile that doesn’t quit, I want to be like her!

 Charles a business owner who makes my travel schedule look like a vacation.
 He racks up hundreds of thousands of miles per year.
 He talked to me about offsetting carbon emissions – even for all the flying, he does he said it cost just around $200 to offset his emissions.
 I will check it out for myself, it would feel good to give back to the planet.